 - College: College of Education

 Graduate students may apply to the MA program Winter 2014 (to start Summer 2014).
 Steps for application:

 - Apply directly to Graduate Programs as soon as possible.

-- Notice to out-of-state distance students: Western Oregon University is unable to accept new distance students residing in the states of Arkansas, Maryland, Indiana, or Minnesota at this time.
+- Notice to out-of-state distance students: Western Oregon University is unable to accept new distance students residing in the states of Alabama, Arkansas, Maryland, Indiana, or Minnesota at this time.
 Distance students in some states may face other restrictions regarding program admission and activity.
 Visit our State Authorization page to learn more.

 - Apply to the program as soon as possible for priority review.

 - Review of applications will continue until cohort is complete.